apophatic/apophatic.github.io/posts/xml-based-reading-log.md

 Considering the structure of my website, the above two files, `library.xml` and `library.xslt` are standalone at the root of the website given they are unnecessary to the production of the website, i.e., they are not part of the makefile.
 This is logical: none of those files outputs to something web-friendly to display.

-And therefore, a handy library already pre-installed in Linux and Unix-like operating systems: [xsltproc](https://opensource.apple.com/source/libxslt/libxslt-5/libxslt/doc/xsltproc.html), a command line xslt processor.
+And therefore, a handy library already pre-installed in Unix-like operating systems: [xsltproc](https://opensource.apple.com/source/libxslt/libxslt-5/libxslt/doc/xsltproc.html), a command line xslt processor.

 > xsltproc is a command line tool for applying XSLT stylesheets to XML documents.
 It is part of libxslt, the XSLT C library for GNOME.
 While it was developed as part of the GNOME project, it can operate independently of the GNOME desktop.
 >